Miss-Inputs/GeoGuessr-maps/README.md

 ### [Maccas of Australia](https://www.geoguessr.com/maps/63fbbe61291e7ca01142f07f)

-Converted from the store finder. _Note:_ this has a lot of third party panoramas, a lot of which are a bit shite.
+Converted from the store finder.
+Now without third party coverage, though maybe I should make a version that does include it, so you sometimes get silly photospheres on the inside of them… but eh.

 ### [Public Toilet Locations of Australia](https://www.geoguessr.com/maps/63f782263345d08e8984c221)
 Converted from the government's [National Public Toilet Map](https://data.gov.au/dataset/ds-dga-553b3049-2b8b-46a2-95e6-640d7986a8c1/details).
 Probably does not have trekkers inside the actual toilet.